+Credit Assurance

+Buyer requires secure and reliable physical delivery of the capacity and associated energy under this Confirmation Letter as well as the Agreement.
+Security and reliability of physical delivery covering both the option and the physical delivery of capacity and energy will be guaranteed by Seller in the form of:

+a Guarantee issued by Enron Corp. (“Guarantor”), in a form acceptable to Buyer, in the amount of $10,000,000 (Ten Million U.S. Dollars), herein after referred to as the (“Collateral Threshold”).
+Guarantor shall be required to maintain a Long-term debt rating by Standard & Poor’s of BBB+ or better, and by Moody’s Investors Service of Baa1 or better, for the term of this Confirmation Letter.
+In the event Guarantor’s credit rating falls below the ratings designated above, or if Buyer has reasonable grounds to believe that Guarantor’s creditworthiness or Seller’s performance under this Agreement has exceeded the Collateral Threshold, or become unsatisfactory, Buyer will provide Seller with written notice requesting Performance Assurance in an amount determined by Buyer in a commercially reasonable manner.
+Upon receipt of such notice Seller shall have three (3) Business Days to remedy the situation by providing such Performance Assurance to Buyer.
+Performance Assurance will be given to Buyer in the form of;

+a Letter of Credit issued by a financial institution that has at least a Long-term debt rating by Standard & Poor’s of A- or better, or by Moody’s Investors Service of A3 or better; in form, amount and substance acceptable to Buyer.

+In the event that Seller fails to provide such Performance Assurance acceptable to Buyer within three (3) Business Days of receipt of notice, then Seller will be deemed to be a defaulting party under the Agreement and Buyer will be entitled to the remedies set forth therein.

+Payment and Netting

+Netting of Payments.
+All amounts due and owing between the Parties shall be netted so that only the excess amount remaining due shall be paid during the monthly billing period by the Party who owes it.

 Confidentiality.
-Neither Party shall disclose the terms of this Transaction to a third party (other than the Party's and its affiliates' employees, lenders, counsel, or accountants who have agreed to keep such terms confidential) except in order to comply with any applicable law, order, regulation or exchange rule; provided, each Party shall notify the other Party of any proceeding of which it is aware which may result in disclosure and use reasonable efforts to prevent or limit the disclosure.
-The Parties shall be entitled to all remedies available at law or in equity to enforce, or seek relief in connection with, this confidentiality obligation; provided, all monetary damages shall be limited as set forth in the referenced Agreement.
+Neither Party shall disclose the terms of this Confirmation Letter to a third party (other than the Party's and its affiliates' employees, lenders, counsel, or accountants who have agreed to keep such terms confidential) except in order to comply with any applicable law, order, regulation or exchange rule; provided, each Party shall notify the other Party of any proceeding of which it is aware which may result in disclosure and use reasonable efforts to prevent or limit the disclosure.
+The Parties shall be entitled to all remedies available at law or in equity to enforce, or seek relief in connection with, this confidentiality obligation; provided, all monetary damages shall be limited to direct damages only.

-This energy is being provided pursuant to and in accordance with the Agreement between Tennessee Valley Authority and EPMI dated September 1, 1994, and constitutes part of and is subject to all of the terms and provisions of such agreement.
-Notwithstanding any contrary provisions in the Agreement, any conflict between this Confirmation and the Agreement shall be resolved in favor of this Confirmation.
+This Confirmation Letter for firm energy is being provided pursuant to and in accordance with the Agreement between TVA and Sellerdated September 1, 1994, and constitutes part of and is subject to all of the terms and provisions of such Agreement.
+Notwithstanding any contrary provisions in the Agreement, any conflict between this Confirmation Letter and the Agreement shall be resolved in favor of this Confirmation Letter.
 Terms used but not defined herein shall have the meanings ascribed to them in the Agreement.